 Under the direction of the Victorian Department of Health and Human Services, the COVID-19 Community Care Pathway has been developed to support GPs in managing COVID-19 positive patients in the community and provides advice and streamlined escalation of care of patients at risk and in the event of deterioration.
-The program is a collaboration between DHHS, Connect Health & Community (SACC), Alfred Health, Star Health and SEMPHN (South East Melbourne Primary Health Network).
+The program is a collaboration between DHHS, Connect Health & Community, Alfred Health, Star Health and SEMPHN (South East Melbourne Primary Health Network).
+Low care pathway care and triage support is operated by Sandringham Ambulatory Care Centre.

 The program includes all COVID-19 positive patients within a specified Alfred Health catchment.